jluzio/study-guides/java/03-database.md

 - partitioning (multiple tables, distributed and handled seperatelly)
 - application logic
   - queueing to serialize access to critical parts of the code

+### NoSQL vs SQL
+NoSQL is preferred over SQL in many cases because it offers more flexibility and scalability.
+The primary benefit of using a NoSQL system is that it provides developers with the ability to store and access data quickly and easily, without the overhead of a traditional relational database.